I have been saying this for years ! November 7, 2013

 Aunts and uncles, nieces and nephews, visitors and guests………..

 Music and song, fireplaces and snowfall, presents and parties…….

-Holidays are filled with activites and expectations.
-Gifts picked out with special care hoping to convey the right sentiments.
+The holidays consist of activities and expectations.
+Gifts picked out with special care, hoping to convey the right sentiments.

-on your side of the family put their best foot forward, have on their best behavior, and be especially courtesy and kindness.
+on your side of the family, put their best foot forward, have on their best behavior, and be especially courtesy and kind.

 Different house rules, or perhaps none.
 Squeals of joy and running here and there.
-Too much sugar and a too much Egg Nog & Rum.
-Someone can’t stand someone else’s brat kids.
-A child brakes another child’s toy.
+Too much sugar and too much Egg Nog & Rum.
+Someone can’t stand someone else’s brat, kids.
+A child breaks another child’s toy.
 Someone’s child won’t

 share.
 Crying and commotion.
 The pie burns while you are trying to put out the fires among the children.